asciinema/asciinema-player/README.md

 #### `width`

-Width of the player (number of terminal columns).
+Width of the player (as a number of terminal columns).

+When not set it defaults to 80 (until asciicast gets loaded) and to width saved in the asciicast file.

+It's recommended to set it to the same value as in asciicast file to prevent player to resize itself from 80x24 to the actual dimensions of the asciicast when it gets loaded.

 #### `height`

-Height of the player (number of terminal lines).
+Height of the player (as a number of terminal lines).

+When not set it defaults to 24 (until asciicast gets loaded) and to height saved in the asciicast file.

+Same recommendation as for `width` applies here.

 #### `autoPlay`

-Set to true if playback should start automatically, default: `false`.
+Set to true if playback should start automatically.
+Defaults to `false`.

 #### `loop`

-Set to true if playback should be looped, default: `false`.
+Set to true if playback should be looped.
+Defaults to `false`.

 #### `startAt`

-Start playback at given time (123, "2:03", "1:02:03"), default: 0.
+Start playback at given time.

+Supported formats:

+* 123 (number of seconds)
+* "2:03" (string in format "mm:ss")
+* "1:02:03" (string in format "hh:mm:ss")

+Defaults to 0.

 #### `speed`

-Playback speed, default: 1 (normal speed).
+Playback speed.
+Defaults to 1 (normal speed).

 #### `poster`